Marfung37/PC-Database/README.md

 SQL* (currently just tsv files) based database of all pc setups

 # Scripts
-Currently, there are 4 scripts written
+Currently, there are 4 user scripts written

 * Setup Finder - setup_finder.py
 * Average Percent - average_percent.py
 * Cover Data - cover_data.py
 * Check Percents - check_percents.py

-The last 2 doesn't have the user input yet

 # Future Plans
-Hopefully, all checks in notes.txt will be added
-If you can think of more checks, please let me know!

 Then, a method to adding setups to the database should be included
+Currently, not sure how this will be handled in a user friendly way.